andyyudev/Reebelo-Order-Management-Microservice/README.md

 Reebelo case study for Order Management Microservice.

+All API endpoints are fully functional, and errors are properly caught; however, there is no column level validation in place for this demo.

 For demonstration purposes, this microservice uses TypeORM with SQLite database.
 In a production environment, it can be configured to use AWS database services such as Amazon RDS for relational data or DynamoDB for NoSQL storage.

 ** Please bear in mind that this is the first time I’ve used NestJS, so some implementations and design patterns might not be correct. **